Patchy stubble. These two words are enough to send a chill down the spine of any man with serious facial hair aspirations.

 “But is there any point in brushing patchy stubble?”, I hear you ask.
 Particularly with longer stubble, this could be a revelation for you.
-Plus men who are well within the “short beard” range (<5mm length) have absolutely no excuse for not doing this.
+Plus men who are well within the “short beard” range (absolutely no excuse for not doing this.

 Brushing the beard reduces patchiness in two ways:

-- It may allow those longer hair follicles to actually cover up some bare patches if your beard is long enough.
+- It may allow those longer hairs to actually cover up some bare patches if your beard is long enough.
 Brushing allows you to manipulate the hairs in ways you wouldn’t otherwise be able to.

 When choosing a beard brush it’s important to consider certain features.
 Wooden brushes (usually bamboo) are usually higher quality but aren’t water-resistant.
 On the other hand, plastic brushes can actually be used in the shower.

-Natural bristles (either boar hair or horse hair) are also generally preferable to synthetic bristles.
-They’re great for distributing oils throughout the hair and making the beard softer.
+Natural bristles (either boar hair or horse hair) is also generally preferable to synthetic bristles.
+They’re great for distributing

 6. Trim your patchy stubble down